SoftStep: Learning Sparse Similarity Powers Deep Neighbor-Based Regression: Experiments

 \section{Experiments}

-We measure the regression performance of several configurations of the NONA algorithm, as well as its formulations with the learned masking scheme SoftStep, using several unstructured datasets for regression.
-Each unstructured dataset is paired with a pretrained neural network feature extractor and finetuned in a supervised manner.
+We measure the regression performance of differentiable $k$-NN and NCA, as enabled by SoftStep, using several unstructured datasets for regression.
+To attain a complete analysis of our methods, we tune the instance-wise parameters in SoftStep and substitute in model-level, or "global" parameters, as detailed in Algorithms \ref{alg: knn} and \ref{alg: nca}.
+To evaluate performance, each unstructured dataset is paired with a pretrained neural network feature extractor and finetuned in a supervised manner.
 All datasets are split 80/20 into development and testing, with the development set further split 85/15 into training and validation.
 Early stopping is performed when MSE performance does not improve on the validation set for 10 epochs.
 This procedure is repeated 10 times to get an average performance of each model.
 All training was conducted on a high performance compute cluster equipped with NVIDIA H100 Tensor Core GPUs, with each model trained individually on each fold of data using a single NVIDIA H100 SXM5 80GB GPU for a maximum of 48 hours \cite{kovatch2020optimizing}.

-Downstream of each feature extractor, a multilayer perceptron with hidden dimension 200 projects samples to a 25 dimensional embedding space, followed by one of the following regression heads: a dense layer; k-NN trained on the embeddings upstream of the dense layer; NONA; k-NN trained on the embeddings upstream of NONA.
-For all experiments, k-NN was fit using grid parameters $k\in\{3,5,7\}$, $p\in\{1,2\}$, and weights $\in \{$uniform, distance$\}$ using scikit-learn 1.6.1 \cite{scikit-learn}.
+Downstream of each feature extractor, a multilayer perceptron with hidden dimension 200 projects samples to an embedding space with dimensionality determined via hyperparameter tuning \ref{app: hyperparameter}, followed by one of the following regression heads: a linear layer; NCA; NCA with instance-wise SoftStep; NCA with global SoftStep; differentiable $k$-NN with instance-wise SoftStep; differentiable $k$-NN with global SoftStep; NCA with sparsemax \citep{martins2016softmax} in place of softmax for sparse similarity/attention scores.
+Method-specific batch sizes and similarity measures were also tuned for.

+In order to demonstrate the viability of our methods on large datasets, we include results on the 100,000+ sample Wiki-IMDB dataset~\ref{app:datasets}.
+For this dataset specifically, we train the backbone model from scratch in addition to the usual supervised finetuning to demonstrate the viability of our methods in the large data regime.